hmxmilohax/rock-band-3-deluxe/readme.md

 To install on Xenia, copy your vanilla Xbox 360 1.0 arks to `_xenia/gen`

-then just run `_build_xenia.bat` to automatically build and run Rock Band 3 Deluxe.
+then just navigate to `user_scripts` and run `build_xenia.py` to automatically build and run Rock Band 3 Deluxe.

 ### RPCS3-Emulator